Buses in Portsmouth: Beginnings (pre-1919)

-The first horse-drawn bus service in Portsmouth began in 1840, and by the late 1850s such services had expanded to cover several different route.
+The first horse-drawn omnibus service in Portsmouth began in 1840, and by the late 1850s such services had expanded to cover several different route.
 Horse-drawn trams were introduced in 1865, and progressively expanded over the following three decades.
-By the 1890s most of the horse trams and many of the horse bus routes were operated by the Portsmouth Street Tramways Company which was a subsidiary of the Provincial Tramways Company.
-In 1904, the last horse bus service was withdrawn.
+By the 1890s most of the horse trams and many of the omnibus routes were operated by the Portsmouth Street Tramways Company which was a subsidiary of the Provincial Tramways Company.
+In 1904, the last omnibus service was withdrawn.
 The tram system was purchased by Portsmouth Town Council and converted to electric operation in 1901, by which time it was operated as Portsmouth Corporation Transport (PCT).

 Early attempts to introduce motorised buses to the city, including in 1906 by the Isle of Wight Motor Bus Company, proved unsuccessful.
 In 1906 and again in 1911, the council turned down proposals to supplement the tram network with buses.
 However, in 1919 ten vehicles were introduced on a single route, beginning an operation that would last for almost 70 years.